 Description.
 The objective of b-Tiara is to transform the system into a linear graph with the processes sorted according to their identifiers.
-The algorithm for b-Tiara is shown in Fig. 1.
-The only variables that b-Tiara manipulates are the neighbor sets for each process u-u.0.NB.
+The algorithm for b-Tiara is shown in Figure 1.
+The only variables that b-Tiara manipulates are the neighbor sets for each process u - u.0.NB.
 The right neighborhood of u, denoted u.0.R is a subset of u.0.NB with the identifiers greater than u.
 Since u.0.R can be computed from u.0.NB as necessary, u.0.R is not an independent variable but a convenient shortcut.
 The left neighborhood u.0.L is defined similarly.

 Each process u has two pairs of actions: grow and trim that operate to the right and to the left of u.
 Action grow right is enabled if u discovers that its right neighbor s has a left neighbor t that is not a neighbor of u.
 In this case u adds t to its neighborhood.
-That is, u adds a link (u,t) to the graph.
-Even though u is the left neighbor of s, t may be either to the left or to the right of u.
+That is, u adds a link (u, t) to the graph.
+Note that even though u is the left neighbor of s, t may be either to the left or to the right of u.
 That is t < u or t > u.
 Regardless of this relation, u connects to t.
 Action grow left operates similarly in the opposite direction.

-Action $trim\ right$ eliminates extraneous links from the graph.
-This action removes link (u,s) if u has a neighbor s that satisfies the following properties.
-The guard for $trim\ right$ stipulates that there has to be another process t that is a neighbor of both u and s.
-Hence, if (u,s) is removed the connectivity of the graph is preserved.
+Action trim right eliminates extraneous links from the graph.
+This action removes link (u, s) if u has a neighbor s that satisfies the following properties.
+The guard for trim right stipulates that there has to be another process t that is a neighbor of both u and s.
+Hence, if (u, s) is removed the connectivity of the graph is preserved.
 Also, all right neighbors of u must be smaller than or equal to s and all left neighbors of s are greater than or equal to u.
 The latter condition is necessary to break symmetry and prevent continuous growing and trimming of the same link.
-Action $trim\ left$ operates similarly in the reverse direction.
-We show an example operation of b-Tiara in Fig. 2.
+Action trim left operates similarly in the reverse direction.
+The operation of b-Tiara is best understood with an example We show an example operation of b-Tiara in Figure 2.